neondatabase/website/content/docs/introduction/plans.md

 - [Compute sizes](#compute-size): Computes with up to 4 vCPUs and 16 GB RAM.
 - [Autoscaling](#autoscaling): Automatically scale your compute size on demand
-- [Branching](#branching): The maximum number of branches supported by Neon (100 soft limit, 500 hard limit).
-If you need more than 100 branches, contact [Neon Support](/docs/introduction/support).
+- [Branching](#branching): There is a soft limit 100 branches that can be raised to 500 for no extra fee.
+If you require more than 100 branches, please contact [Neon Support](/docs/introduction/support).
 - [Point-in-time restore](#point-in-time-recovery): Recover data to a point in time up to **7 days** in the past
 - [IP Allow](#ip-allow): Restrict access to specific IP addresses or ranges
 - [SOC 2 Report](#soc-2-report): Access to Neon's SOC 2 Report